LocationAnton de Komplein, 1102 Amsterdam-Zuidoost, The Netherlands

 Acoustic AdvisorDHV-Dorsser Blesgraaf

-From the architect.
+Text description provided by the architects.
 In 2004, Paul de Ruiter was invited to compete in the selection of the architect who would design a cultural building in the southeast district of the city of Amsterdam.
 This cultural building was to be a multifunctional building for four users; a circus (Circus Elleboog), a theatre (Krater Theater), the Youth Theatre School and the Theatre Workplace, all professional organisations in the field of talent development, cultural education, production and programming.

 On the basis of a presentation of his vision, including his proposal to work with a dynamic programme of requirements, Paul de Ruiter's architectural bureau was selected by the city of Amsterdam, southeast district, to design the cultural building.

 DYNAMIC PROGRAM OF REQUIREMENTS